 Go independently if: you have a car, are comfortable with border navigation, and want to set your own pace.
 Arrive on a weekday morning before 9am and the crossing takes under 5 minutes.

-- 4.7/5 from thousands of verified reviews for the top guided tour from Malaga
+- 4.7/5 from thousands of reviews

-- Cable car closes in strong winds without warning — always check the morning of your visit
+- Cable car closes in strong winds

-- Nature Reserve entry not included in guided tour price — budget an extra ~£30–35
+- Reserve entry not in tour price (~£30)

-- Gibraltar pounds not accepted in Spain — requires careful cash management
+- Gibraltar pounds not taken in Spain

-- Not suitable for mobility impairments — significant walking on uneven terrain
+- Lots of walking on uneven terrain

 The biggest mistake people make on this trip: arriving at the border at midday on a Saturday or a cruise ship day.
 The queue alone can cost you 45 minutes each way.
 Weekday mornings before 9am the crossing takes under 5 minutes – the entire day changes if you time it right.